- Home

 What Stan Gregory Can Do For You

-If you’re seeking workers’ compensation for a work-related injury, having an experienced Collingswood workers’ compensation lawyer can make all the difference.
-Stan Gregory and his team guide you through the process, evaluate your claim, negotiate with insurance companies, and represent you in hearings or court if needed.
+If you’re pursuing a workers’ comp claim after a workplace injury, having a trusted Collingswood workers’ compensation lawyer on your side can make all the difference.
+Stan Gregory and his team will:

 What To Do When You’re Injured At Work